-The experimental performance replicated the actual text, gestures, and movements of Hillary Clinton and Donald Trump from the three 2016 presidential debates, and was conceived and created by Maria Guadalupe (INSEAD Business School, France, Singapore and Abu Dhabi), Andrew Freiband (Rhode Island School of Design), and Joe Salvatore (NYU Steinhardt).
+The experimental performance replicated the actual text, gestures, and movements of Hillary Clinton and Donald Trump from the three 2016 presidential debates, and was conceived and created by Maria Guadalupe (INSEAD Business School) and Joe Salvatore (NYU Steinhardt) with film/video design and live stream by Andrew Freiband (Rhode Island School of Design).

 “Her Opponent” featured actors Daryl Embry, Rachel Whorton, and Andy Wagner, with costumes by Marion Talan and hair design by Troy Beard.

 After watching the presidential first and second debates between Hillary Clinton and Donald Trump, Guadalupe, an associate professor of economics and political science at INSEAD, had the idea to explore the double standards that exist in gendered styles of communication between men and women.
 She enlisted an actor and actress to learn and perform sections of each of the three debates verbatim, but with the actor learning the text, gestures, and movements of Hillary Clinton and the actress learning Donald Trump.

 “Many commented before and after the 2016 U.S. presidential election how gender influenced our perception of the two candidates.
 Would we feel the same about Donald Trump if he were a woman and about Secretary Clinton if she were a man?
 Is there anything in the way when they expressed themselves that make us like them more or less just because of their gender?”
 Guadalupe wondered.